 Chronic exposure can cause nose and throat irritation, chest pains, dermatitis, and ulceration of the nasal passages.
 These effects are very severe and unfortunately much too common, as individuals do not heed the warnings and directions printed on the product’s container.

-Too often we reach for the dangerous stuff to get the job done, when there are usually safer and more natural ways to do the job.
-So, to avoid using caustic chemicals, look no further than your kitchen pantry for everything you need to unclog a drain without causing damage to your health or the environment.
+Too often we reach for the dangerous stuff to get the job done, when there are usually safer and more natural ways to accomplish the same thing.
+So, to avoid using caustic, toxic chemicals, look no further than your kitchen pantry for everything you need to unclog a drain without causing damage to your health or the environment.

 How to Unclog a Drain Naturally